ten7/handbook.ten7.com/_pages/04_ourbenefits.md

 * PTO requests should be in increments of 4 hours, or 1/2 day.
 If you need to take off less than 1/2 a day, there's no need to request that time as PTO.
 We trust that you'll make up the time later in the week.
 Although you accrue PTO hours throughout the year, it is not meant to be requested on an hourly basis, but rather on a daily or half-daily basis.
 * If you request time off on a particular day and you end up working for part of that day (ex. you request 8 hours off on a Monday but for whatever reason you work for 2 hours that day), please feel free to take off a couple hours early later in the week to make sure you recoup your PTO, as it can't be added back to your total accrual after the fact.
 * If you need more paid time off than you’ve earned, it’s okay for you to take a few days in advance of earning them, as long as it’s approved beforehand.
 * Any PTO you have remaining at the end of the year will roll over to the following year and will continue to accrue only until you've reached your avaialable maximum.
-As an example, let's say you have 10 days of available PTO per year.
-If, at the end of X year, you have 5 days remaining, those 5 days will roll over to the following year and will continue to accrue until you've accrued 10 total days for that year (your maximum).
+As an example, let's say you have 13 days of available PTO per year.
+If, at the end of X year, you have 5 days remaining, those 5 days will roll over to the following year and will continue to accrue until you've accrued 13 total days for that year (your maximum).

 In addition to your PTO days, you have two paid days off annually to use for professional development.
 You can find additional details about this in the Professional Development section of this handbook.

 ## Personal Wellness Time

 In addition to the PTO you accrue, you also receive 6 Personal Wellness days (48h) on the first of every year.
 This is for time you need to take for anything health-related: doctors appointments, illness, mental health and rest.

-Beyond your Personal Wellness Time, TEN7 may give you a day off from time to time if we know you've been working more than usual or a big site just launched.
-You can log this time in Harvest under the "Time Off: Misc." initiative with issue ID INT-35 in Tempo, and it will not count against your PTO or Personal Wellness Time.

 ## Personal Leave of Absence